 Alcohol: The legal drinking age for alcohol consumption is 18 years old in Argentina.
-However, if you are of age to drink, it is recommended that you take precautions to be safe while drinking - such as never leaving your drink unattended, ordering drinks containing ice cubes, or accepting drinks from strangers.
+However, if you are of age to drink, it is recommended that you take precautions to be safe while drinking - such as never leaving your drink unattended, order drinks without ice cubes, and not accepting drinks from strangers.

 Drugs: Marijuana and other 'recreational' drugs can be available in Argentina, and are highly illegal.
-Courts treat possession of cannabis as severely as possession of heroin.
+Argentine Courts treat possession of cannabis as severely as possession of heroin.
 Be aware that the police target foreign drug users in bribe scams.
 Remember, you will be subject to local laws, not U.S. laws while in Argentina.